mixpanel/mixpanel-android/README.md

   * `showSurvey()` and `checkForSurvey()` functions have been deprecated.

-* The option to disable the automatic displaying of surveys whenever a new Activity is shown has been renamed to `com.mixpanel.android.MPConfig.AutoShowMixpanelUpdates`.
-It also now is for both surveys and in app notifications.
+* `com.mixpanel.android.MPConfig.AutoCheckForSurveys` has been deprecated.
+The option has been renamed to `com.mixpanel.android.MPConfig.AutoShowMixpanelUpdates`.
+It is also now used for both surveys and in app notifications.

 * The minimum Android version necessary for surveys and in app notifications has been increased to 14,